JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

      stage-dependent behavior at all; in practice unreachable since `LOGIC_IS_ZERO_DELAY` already excludes these from ever getting cuts.
 2. **IO regs** — `_has_input_regs/_has_output_regs` add boundary registers.
-   Typed operation-output placements lower directly to the selected child instance's output register.
+   Typed `instance_input` and `instance_output` placements lower directly to the selected child boundary.
 They do not manufacture fractional cuts in every primitive below that child.

 Everything else is *emergent*: a hierarchical module's latency is rebuilt